Considering Residencies

 Yasushi Mizuno katakuchi

-And then there's the chair, so freaking unexpected and cute.
-That little chair is like an act of kindness by the potter.
-The pot was already perfect—the potter didn't have to give us anything else, but he did.
+Let’s talk about the chair.
+That little chair is an act of kindness from the artist.
+The pot was already perfect; he didn't have to give us anything else, but he did.
 He gave us a tiny chair.
 Ugh, I love it.

 japanese spouted bowl katakuchi

 Looking at these awesome pots for the hundreth time, I don’t think I could have chosen a better place to start my collection.
-If these little guys don’t make your heart sing, you’re dead inside.
+If these little guys don’t make your heart sing, your heart is dead.

 Yasushi Mizuno (Kyoto, 1973)